PriFi: Low-Latency Anonymity for Organizational Networks: Evaluation

 \subsection{End-to-End Latency without Data}

 Figure~\ref{fig:latency-inner} shows the latency of the \prifi system, \ie the time needed for an anonymized packet to be sent by the client, decoded by the relay, and sent back to this same client.
-In this experiment, one random user is responsible for measuring these ``pings'', whereas others only participate in the protocol without sending data (\ie the number of active user is $1$, anonymous among all users).
-The latency increases linearly with the number of clients, from $42$ms for $20$ users (\eg a small company) to $120$ms for $100$ users, and scales reasonably well with the number of clients.
+In this experiment, one random user is responsible for measuring these ``pings'', whereas others only participate in the protocol without sending data (\ie the number of active users is $1$, anonymous among all users).
+We observe that the latency increases linearly with the number of clients, from $58$ms for $20$ users (\eg a small company) to $86$ms for $100$ users, and it scales reasonably well with the number of clients.
+We also observe that a major component of the latency is the buffering of messages by the clients; with only one slot per schedule, clients must wait for this slot before transmitting data.

-A major component of the latency is the buffering of messages by the clients; with only one slot per schedule, clients must wait for this slot before transmitting data.
-This waiting time is depicted by the red curve in Figure~\ref{fig:latency-inner}.
+\ifextended This waiting time is depicted by the red curve in Figure~\ref{fig:latency-inner}.
 To reduce the time spent waiting on the slot, we alter the scheduling mechanism and let clients ``close'' their slot if they have nothing to send, thus enabling other clients to transmit more frequently.
 This reservation mechanism improves the situation where many users are idle.
 It introduces additional delay in some cases, as the client needs to wait for the next reservation to open his slot, and wait again for his slot.
-Other scheduling mechanisms (\eg a compact schedule at every message, or no schedule but allowing for collisions) would yield different trade-offs between latency and number of users depending on their workload.
+Other scheduling mechanisms (\eg a compact schedule at every message, or no schedule but allowing for collisions) would yield different trade-offs between latency and number of users depending on their workload. \fi

-To reduce further latency, we \emph{pipeline} rounds --- \ie we run DC-nets rounds in parallel.
-This divides the latency by $2.25$ (Appendix, Figure~\ref{fig:window}) at the cost of higher bandwidth usage --- and higher anonymous throughput.
+\para{Pipelining.} To reduce further latency, we \emph{pipeline} rounds: we run multiple DC-net rounds in parallel instead of the ``ping-pong'' presented in \anonymize.
+This enables us to better utilize the available bandwidth and reduce latency, until the capacity of the links is reached.
+In this experiment, this further divides the latency by $2.25$ (Figure~\ref{fig:window}).

+\para{Pipelining and Equivocation Protection.} These two components have a subtle interaction: at any point in time, the equivocation protection is computed with all the \emph{received} data, naturally ignoring ``in-flight'' data from the relay to the clients.
+Pipelining increases the amount of in-flight data.
+Importantly, this is done without packet reordering.
+Each message sent by the clients depends on the same received rounds, benefiting correctly from equivocation-protection.